-(3) Running-in operation 1 Procedure
+(3) Running-in operation

+(1) Procedure

-- It is important to note that the service life of an outboard motor depends largely on how it is operated during its initial period.
+1) It is important to note that the service life of an outboard motor depends largely on how it is operated during its initial period.
 Operation under heavily loaded conditions causes abnormal wear on sliding components before proper contact is achieved.
 This impairs engine performance for the rest of its life.
 The purpose of running-in the engine is to provide proper contact between sliding parts by avoiding undue loading during its initial operation period.
+This will assure high engine performance for an b) During the subsequent two hours, continue to run-in the engine by gradually opening the throttle from 1/2 to 3/4 position.
+Every 30 minutes during this period, fully open the throttle once for about 30 seconds (be sure not to exceed the allowable maximum engine rpm).

-This will assure high engine performance for an extended period of time. - 2) The engine should be run for at least ten hours, using the following procedure: - a) For the first 30 minutes, operate the motor at 1/4 throttle.
+- extended period of time.2) The engine should be run for at least ten hours, using the following procedure: - a) For the first 30 minutes, operate the motor at 1/4 throttle.
 After this period, gradually open the throttle to the 1/2 position, and continue motor operation for 2.5 hours.